negotiating new car price

 5. Discuss Prices Remotely

-Once you know what car you want and have visited a dealership to give it a test drive, it might not be a bad idea to negotiate remotely.
-You won’t have to worry about the anxiety that comes with face-to-face negotiation, and if at any time you dislike what you’re hearing, you can simply hang up.
+Once you know what car you want and have visited a dealership to give it a test drive, negotiating remotely might not be a bad idea.
+You won’t have to worry about the anxiety that comes with face-to-face negotiation, and if at any time you dislike what you’re hearing, you can hang up.

-Of course, whoever you’re talking to will try to get you to come in, but just explain to them that you already have, and know which car you want.
-The phone provides a buffer between you and the dealer, and the comfort of your home along with being able to reference your numbers directly in front of you provides a strong fortress in your battle for bargains.
+Of course, whoever you’re talking to will try to get you to come in, but explain to them that you already have and know which car you want.
+The phone provides a buffer between you and the dealer, and the comfort of your home and being able to reference your numbers directly in front of you allows for a strong fortress in your battle for bargains.

-Managers aren’t on commission, and if you negotiate at the end of the month near the times the need to hit their quotas, then getting your purchase will be all the more important for them.
+Managers aren’t on commission, and if you negotiate at the end of the month, near the time they need to hit their quotas, then getting your purchase will be all the more critical for them.

 7. Get Pre-Approved

-If you’re taking out an auto loan, your best choice before negotiating your new car price is to get pre-approved.
+If you’re taking out an auto loan, your best option before negotiating the price of your new car is to get pre-approved.

-Pre-approval for your auto loan will not only provide you with a budget to work with, but it will also provide a set goal of expenditure that the dealership will likely attempt to match.
+Pre-approval for your auto loan will provide you with a budget and a set expenditure goal that the dealership will likely attempt to match.

-So, if you plan on buying a car this year, remember what we’ve discussed here in order to best negotiate your new car price:
+So, if you plan on buying a car this year, remember what we’ve discussed here to negotiate your new car price best:

-• Do your homework on the car you want and the costs associated
+• Do your homework on the vehicle you want and the costs associated

 • Consider your buying and selling options